irrdnet/irrd/docs/development/storage.rst

   invalid or not_found.
 For objects other than `route(6)`, this is always not_found.
-  When :doc:`RPKI-aware mode </admins/rpki>` is disabled, this is set to not_valid for all objects.
+  When :doc:`RPKI-aware mode </admins/rpki>` is disabled, this is set to not_found for all objects.

 The columns `rpsl_pk` and `source` must be unique together.
 The columns `pk`, `rpsl_pk`, `source`, `ip_version`, `ip_first`,